-Children's Hospital and/or its personnel may have access to information about Children's Hospital or companies and entities with which it has some relationship that would be considered material non-public information under the securities laws.
+The Hospital and/or its personnel may have access to information about the Hospital or companies and entities with which it has some relationship that would be considered material non-public information under the securities laws.
 Information that an investor might consider important in deciding whether to buy, sell, or hold securities is considered "material."
 Information is considered to be "non-public" unless it has been effectively and broadly disclosed to the public, for example by a press release and the stock market has had ample time to digest the information.
-Simply because the information is discussed widely within Children's Hospital does not mean that such information is public.
+Information that is discussed widely within the Hospital is not, in and of itself, considered public information.

-Insider trading includes buying or selling securities (e.g., stocks, bonds, options, etc.) while in possession of material non-public information, or communicating ("tipping") material nonpublic information to another person who trades in publicly held securities on the basis of the information or who in turn passes the information on to someone who trades.
+Insider trading includes buying or selling securities (e.g., stocks, bonds, options, etc.) while in possession of material non-public information, and it also includes communicating ("tipping") material nonpublic information to another person who trades in publicly held securities on the basis of the information or who in turn passes the information on to someone who trades.

-Penalties for violating these federal rules can include civil fines, criminal fines and imprisonment.
+Penalties for violating these federal rules can include civil fines, criminal fines, and imprisonment.

-Children's Hospital has an Insider Trading policy (A-3-15) to address this issue.
-All individuals affiliated with Children's Hospital and their family members (defined in the policy) must abide by that policy.
+The Hospital has an Insider Trading policy (A-3-15) to address this issue.
+All individuals affiliated with the Hospital and their family members (defined in the policy) must abide by this policy.
 The policy includes restrictions on the ability of hospital personnel to trade under certain circumstances.
-Please refer to the policy and consult with Children's Hospital's Office of General Counsel with questions or when required under the policy.
+Please refer to the policy and consult with the Hospital's Office of General Counsel with questions or when required under the policy.